What is Abhinavagupta?

 Life and family lineage

-Abhinavagupta was born around 950 in the Kashmir Valley into a Brahmin family the tradition's biographical literature treats as exceptional from the outset.
-His father Narasiṃhagupta — Cukhulaka in the affectionate diminutive — was himself a Śaiva initiate and a scholar of grammar and aesthetics, and the boy's early training in Sanskrit grammar, philosophy and poetics took place at home before he moved through the formal academic and initiatory lineages the Kashmir Valley then housed.
-The textual tradition treats him as yoginībhū — born of a yoginī — a designation reserved for those whose conception was held to involve the meeting of an unusually accomplished tantric couple, and the biographical motif is consistent with his unmarried brahmacārin status throughout his life and with the early indication of his vocation as a textual scholar and ritual adept rather than as a householder.
-He studied successively under fifteen named teachers across the Krama, Kula and Trika tantric sub-traditions of Kashmir Śaivism — a deliberate breadth that became the operative scaffolding of his later synthesis — and the closing colophons of his major works carefully list the lineages of each.
-The traditional date of his death, around 1015, places his most productive decades in the first decade of the eleventh century; the legend that he walked with twelve hundred disciples into the Bhairava Cave at Mangam and never emerged is the lineage's stylised account of his disappearance from the historical record.
+Abhinavagupta was born around 950 in the Kashmir Valley into a Brahmin family the tradition treats as exceptional from the outset.
+His father Narasiṃhagupta was himself a Śaiva initiate and a scholar of grammar and aesthetics.
+The boy's early training took place at home before he moved through the formal academic and initiatory lineages the Valley then housed.
+The textual tradition calls him yoginībhū, born of a yoginī, a designation reserved for those whose conception was held to involve an unusually accomplished tantric couple.
+This is consistent with his unmarried brahmacārin status throughout his life and his vocation as textual scholar and ritual adept rather than householder.
+He studied under fifteen named teachers across the Krama, Kula, and Trika sub-traditions of Kashmir Śaivism.
+That breadth became the scaffolding of his later synthesis.
+The closing colophons of his major works carefully list each teacher's lineage.
+His most productive decades were in the first decade of the eleventh century, and his death is placed around 1015.
+The legend that he walked with twelve hundred disciples into the Bhairava Cave at Mangam and never emerged is the lineage's stylised account of his disappearance from the historical record.

 The philosophical and tantric corpus